-Osten believes the next weekly storage report will show the last net injection of the season with another 45 Bcf of working gas added to storage.
+Osten believes next week will bring the last net injection of the season with another 45 Bcf of working gas added to storage.
 That will put storage at 3,274 Bcf.
-"We look at the monthly production reports out of Texas, the Rockies and Canada and there's hasn't been a whole lot of change in those," he said.
+“We look at the monthly production reports out of Texas, the Rockies and Canada and there’s hasn’t been a whole lot of change in those,” he said.
 The supply situation will remain a challenge.

-Consultant Stephen Smith, however, said that he has lowered his short-term price projections slightly because of the warm weather and continuing rise in storage.
-He expects storage to hit 3.3 Tcf, gas production shut-ins to fall to 2.25-2.75 Bcf/d by the end of December, and he's forecasting a January Henry Hub bidweek price under $11.
+Consultant Stephen Smith, however, said this week that he has lowered his short-term price projections slightly because of the warm weather and continuing rise in storage.
+He expects gas production shut-ins to fall to 2.25-2.75 Bcf/d by the end of December, and he’s forecasting a January Henry Hub bidweek price under $11.
 The January futures contract is currently at $11.91.
 January futures closed at $12.06 last week, down from $13.38 a week earlier.
 Meanwhile, swing prices have collapsed to $5 below first-of-the month indexes, leaving many in the market wondering how much lower prices will go.

 “Based on the best guess on the weather that you can come up with now, which is two more warmer than normal weeks and then more toward normal weather, I think it says we’re probably expecting…that there’s about $1 of fluff [in current January futures],” said Smith.
 “In the scenario we are talking about, I still think January futures have to come down about $1.00-1.50.
 If we get four more mild weeks, then it will [come down even more].”
 Rather than $15 gas in the Northeast in January, Smith is predicting New York Citygate prices probably will be around $1 over the Henry Hub, or about $11-$12.